acobotas/heart-disease-risk-prediction/README.md

 - **Recall:** With the optimized threshold, the model achieved a **recall of ~80%**, meaning it correctly identifies 8 out of 10 patients who will develop CHD within 10 years.
 This high recall is crucial for a screening tool where missing at-risk patients carries significant consequences.

-- **ROC-AUC:** The model achieved a **ROC-AUC of 0.694**, indicating that it can reasonably distinguish between patients who will and will not develop CHD over 10 years.
-A ROC-AUC closer to 1 would indicate perfect separability, while 0.5 represents random guessing.
+- **ROC-AUC:** The model achieved a **ROC-AUC of 0.694**, indicating it can reasonably distinguish between patients who will and will not develop CHD over 10 years.

 ## Future Improvements
 * Use pipelines for preprocessing and modeling.